ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * The batch checksum.

-This request MUST be authenticated as described in {{https-sender-auth}}.
 To handle the leader's request, the helper first ensures that the request meets the requirements for batch parameters following the procedure in
 {{batch-validation}}.

 Next, it computes a checksum based on the reports that satisfy the query, and